 Although the motherboard itself can work with one installed processor, to use all expansion slots, you will need to install two processors.

-<b>Network Interfaces</b>
+<b>Network interfaces</b>

 The basic version of the platform does not have any network interfaces.
 So, in any case, you will need to equip the server with a network adapter in the form of an OCP module or a standard expansion card.

-<b>Disk Subsystem</b>
+<b>Disk subsystem</b>

 The disk subsystem is represented by twelve bays for drives on the front panel, and all of them support three popular interfaces today – SATA, SAS and NVMe (U.2).
-At the same time, three SFF-8654 ports are installed for connecting the first ones, four bays each, and for U.2 there are six MCIO ports with 8 PCIe lanes each.
+At the same time, three SFF-8654 ports are installed to connect the first ones, four bays each, and for U.2 there are six MCIO ports with 8 PCIe lanes each.
 So, depending on the tasks, you can implement both a fast and a capacious disk subsystem.
 You can even combine disks with different interfaces.

 <b>Power</b>